Theories of Consciousness (tcc)

 The structural finding: Conscious content is globally accessible.
 There is a qualitative difference between information that remains locally processed and information that becomes available system-wide.
 This transition — from local to global — correlates with the transition from unconscious to conscious processing.
 The finding is supported by extensive experimental evidence: attentional blink paradigms, masking studies, and the neural signatures of reportable versus unreportable stimuli.

-What GNW actually contributes as constraint: Consciousness involves global availability.
+What GNW contributes as constraint: Consciousness involves global availability.
 Content that is merely processed locally — without entering the global workspace — is not consciously experienced (or at minimum, not reportably so).
-Any adequate account must explain why consciousness has this broadcast structure rather than remaining locally encapsulated.
+Any adequate account must accommodate this broadcast structure and the threshold at which content transitions from local processing to global availability.

 Recurrent Processing Theory (RPT)